 Please Note: The Summer Term 2020 transportation fee has been waived.
 All ABSE classes are free!!!

 Check out our Frequently Asked Questions (FAQ) page, or call a Lane ABSE site.
-The main Adult Basic and Secondary Education (ABSE) office is available Monday through Friday between 8:30 a.m. and 5:00 p.m.
-Phone: 541-463-5214
+The main Adult Basic and Secondary Education (ABSE) office is available Monday through Friday between 8:30 a.m. and 5:00 p.m. (closed on Fridays during summer term) Phone: 541-463-5214